 Meanwhile Paul Preston, historian and biographer of Franco, chooses his best books on the Spanish Civil War, including books dedicated to Guernica and the mysterious death of Fredrico Lorca, as well as more general surveys of the conflict.
 The cook, Samantha Clark, talks about her love of Spanish and Moorish cooking and how the fusion of the two inspired her London restaurant, Moro.
 And Benny Lewis, a polyglot who runs the website Fluent in 3 Months, chooses his best books on learning Spanish.

-There are plenty of other interviews and books that touch on Spain and Spanish themes elsewhere on the site, for instance, George Orwell's Homage to Catalonia or that relate to well known Spaniards, such as the best books on Pablo Picasso.
+There are plenty of other interviews and books that touch on Spain and Spanish themes elsewhere on the site, for instance, George Orwell's Homage to Catalonia or that relate to well known Spaniards, such as the artists Pablo Picasso and Goya.

 Complete Spanish: A Teach Yourself Program